menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Fair Play has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Fair Play has few renters and college students.
 But the biggest reason it is quieter in Fair Play than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Fair Play may be for you.

-Fair Play is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Fair Play does not have a public transit system used by locals to get to and from work.

 Demographics